 If an editor has taken the time to respond to you about your magazine article ideas, he or she has probably told you why you’ve been unsuccessful.
 Was your pitch too boring, too unadventurous, or too similar to what’s already out there?
 Understand the reasons why your idea was a no-go and follow up with your editor if you need further explanation.

 2. Keep it amicable

-Don’t let emotion come into your response when you’re communicating with your editor.
+Don’t let emotion or stress come into your response when you’re communicating with your editor.
 Yes, it’s tempting to write back a fiery response, but this only looks bad on you.
 Remember, the fact that your idea wasn’t pursued isn’t a personal attack on your ability.
 Editors see dozens of pitches every week, and yours could be number fifteen in a long list of fifty or more.

-3. Look at the content the magazine publishes
+3. Look at the content the magazine publishes for new article ideas

 Perhaps your pitch wasn’t quite right for the publication’s target audience.
 Maybe it wasn’t in the ideal tone, voice or editorial style.
-Have a read of the most recent pieces on the publication’s website and look at elements like length, headlines, use of experts, images and quotes.
+Have a read of the most recent pieces on the publication’s website and look at elements like length, headlines, use of health experts, images and quotes.
 Be sure to look at recent content: pieces from a long time ago may not reflect any new editorial changes in staff, style or policy.

 4. Consider who else is writing for the publication

 Find some other writers who have had published work for the publication you pitched for.
-Do these writers have experience you don’t have, in clinical areas or otherwise?
+Do these writers have the experience you don’t have, in clinical areas or otherwise?
 You could consider connecting with them on LinkedIn and Twitter to pick up tips and advice to help you out next time you pitch.
 Some writers will even offer advice, but don’t be disheartened if they don’t: writers are busy people, as you know!